micado-scale/docs/user_documentation/rst/application_description.rst

 ~~~~~

 **NEW in v0.8.0** Through abstraction, it is possible to reference a
-pre-defined type and simplify the description of a container.
-Currently
+pre-defined parent type and simplify the description of a container.
+These
-MiCADO supports these types, though more can be written:
+parent types can hide or reduce the complexity of more complex TOSCA constructs
+such as **artifacts** and **interfaces** by enforcing defaults or moving them
+to a simpler construct such as **properties**.
+Currently MiCADO supports the
+following types:

 * **tosca.nodes.MiCADO.Container.Application.Docker** -
   The base and most common type for Docker containers in MiCADO.
 If the